 1982 Topps Joe Montana #488

 Already looking like a seasoned veteran in his second season, "Joe Cool" stands on the sidelines, taking a call with a coach in the booth.
 The card features a more ambitious design, including a helmet noting the team and a banner text box.
 Joe Montana actually has three cards in 1982 Topps, including a dual Passing Leaders card with Ken Anderson, as well as a card in the In Action subset.

 Although 1984 Topps is more notable for two rookie quarterbacks who made their card debut, Joe Montana adds to the legendary checklist centered around Dan Marino and John Elway.
-Diagonal lines frame the card in a off-center manner and pertinent information is presented in an upward angle, from left to right.
+Diagonal lines frame the card in an off-center manner and pertinent information is presented at an upward angle, from left to right.

 1985 Topps card for Joe Montana immediately stands out because of the horizontal layout and black border.
 The intense warmup image of Montana works well with his reputation and the large text combines with the overall look to create a lasting impression.

 While the rookie card for Jerry Rice is is most commonly associated with 1986 Topps, the man who threw many of those touchdowns to Rice over the years still remains an appealing option.
 The diagonal green and white border may not work for everyone, but the distinct look has a legion of fans.
 The only disappointing thing is the image choice for Montana.
 It is hard to believe that the "upset stomach" look was the best photo they had.